erp12/push-redux/content/pages/genetic_operators.md

 <a name="mutation"></a>
 #### Mutation

 Mutation operators randomly modify a single parent to create new individuals.
-These modifications usually invlove inserting random code, or removing random parts of the parent.
+These modifications usually involve inserting random code, or removing random parts of the parent.

 ##### Uniform Mutation